Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 ## Specify stack details and options

 1. Provide a stack name.
 2. Review the parameters.
 Provide values for the required parameters.
-Your organization might require others.<br />
+Your organization might require others.<br/>

 <details>